Bachelor of Applied Science (Psychology)

 Tasks which require the use of reading include:

-• reading and understanding essential information such as client case notes
+• Reading and understanding essential information such as research papers and textbooks

-• reading and understanding instructions in occupational health and safety documents, workplace procedure manuals and code of conduct documents
+• Reading and understanding instructions regarding occupational health and safety in documents, workplace procedure manuals, and codes of conduct documents.

 What adjustments to my study conditions can I access?